Select a category

 7. UPDATE FIRMWARE.

 Setting up your home network isn’t a one-time task.
 To keep your network secure, you need to regularly update your devices’ software.
 Downloading firmware from your router’s manufacturer, for example, can improve your router’s performance and address security vulnerabilities.
-Like your computer and smart phone, your router needs regular security updates to function properly.

 8. PREPARE FOR THINGS TO GO WRONG.